DefiMan1729/IOT_LLM/README.md

 ## Overview

-This project demonstrates how to read temperature data from a DHT11 sensor connected to an Arduino Uno, transmit the data to a Raspberry Pi 5 via a USB connection, and process the data using a locally hosted Large Language Model (LLM).
+This project demonstrates how to read temperature data from a DHT11 sensor connected to an Arduino Uno, transmit the data to a Raspberry Pi 5 via a Serial USB connection, and process the data using a locally hosted Large Language Model (LLM).

 ![IMG20250315170913-COLLAGE](https://github.com/user-attachments/assets/09dff353-f704-43fe-b605-bb106815200f)